What are Blue Chip Stocks? Smart Ways to Invest In The Best?

 Yes, Apple is a gold-standard blue chip stock as it pays dividends and has industry-leading products, gross margin, and market-beating performance.

-What is the difference between a blue chip stock and a penny stock?
+What's the difference between a blue chip and a penny stock?

 There are several key differences between blue chip stocks and penny stocks.
 Blue chip stocks are typically from large and well-established companies, while penny stocks come from smaller businesses that may be less reliable.
 Blue chip stocks are also generally less risky than penny stocks.
 Finally, blue chip stocks tend to be more expensive than penny stocks.
 So, if you’re investing in a blue chip stock, it’s important to research and understand the risks involved.